 Nutritional Content Variation in Leaves, Flowers, Seeds, and Fruits

-Leaves of Trichosanthes Cucumerina are the richest source of antioxidants and other bioactive compounds as phenolics and flavonoids among the rest of the parts.
+Leaves of Trichosanthes Cucumerina are the richest source of antioxidants.
+There are several bioactive compounds present such as phenolics and flavonoids among the rest of the parts.

 |32||21||10||Total Fibre (g/100g)|